Airtnp/Notes/Papers/System/flink.md

   * counter, sum, classification tree, large sparse matrix
   * stream windows
   * providing
-    * operator interfaces or annotatons to statically register explicit local variables within the scope of an operator
+    * operator interfaces or annotations to statically register explicit local variables within the scope of an operator
-    * an operator-state abstraction for declaring partitoned k-v states & associated operations
+    * an operator-state abstraction for declaring partitioned k-v states & associated operations
   * configure
     * how state stored, checkpointed by `StateBackend`